 – Akshay Dubay

-Many times people may not call their past negative experiences trauma (whether they be circumstantial, natural, intentional or not).
-It is difficult, even by professionals, to define what is a traumatic experience and what is not because people will often react to the same experience differently.
+Many times, people may not call their past negative experiences trauma (whether they be circumstantial, natural, intentional, or not).
+It is difficult even for professionals to define what is a traumatic experience and what is not because people will often react to the same experience differently.
 For others, they are able to easily identify traumatic experiences of their past and have a clear understanding of how it is impacting them in the present.
-Although, no two people have the exact same reaction to trauma, many do experience similar symptoms.
+Although no two people have the exact same reaction to trauma, many do experience similar symptoms.

 Symptoms can include: